supertypo/kaspa-db-filler-migration/README.md

 Migration scripts to transform a Postgresql schema populated by Kaspa DB Filler to the structure expected by Kaspa DB Filler NG.

+### License

+Copyright suprtypo@pm.me.
+LICENSED ONLY FOR THE PURPOSE OF INTEGRATING WITH THE KASPA CRYPTOCURRENCY NETWORK.
+See LICENSE.

 #### Prerequisites

 * A schema populated by Kaspa DB Filler.